evilmartians/lefthook/docs/configuration.md

   ref: v1.0.0
 ```

+> **Note**
+>
-> :warning: Please, note that if you initially had `ref` option, ran `lefthook install`, and then removed it, lefthook won't decide which branch/tag to use as a ref.
+> :warning: If you initially had `ref` option, ran `lefthook install`, and then removed it, lefthook won't decide which branch/tag to use as a ref.
 So, if you added it once, please, use it always to avoid issues in local setups.

 ### `config`